amrvac/amrvac/doc/par.md

 which will surround cells that are flagged for refinement by any other means.
 It will thus trigger more finer grids. `nbufferx^D=2` is usually sufficient.
 It can never be greater than the grid size specified with the -g setting of _$AMRVAC_DIR/setup.pl_.
-For Lohner's scheme, the buffer can actually be turned off completely by setting `nbufferx^D=0` which is default value.
+For Lohner scheme, the buffer can actually be turned off completely by setting `nbufferx^D=0` which is default value.

 ### flags, wflags, logflag, tol, tolratio {#par_flags}